gilbox/css-bliss/README.md

 - These rules should be completely flat.
 They include what are often called [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).

+## Encapsulation

+Modules promote strict encapsulation.
+We achieve encapsulation thusly:

+- No module may ever effect any other module by creating a selector that reaches inside of another module.
+- **All** classes inside of a module file are namespaced by the module's name (with the notable exception of state (`.is-`) classes)
+- To achieve the strictest form of encapsulation, no DOM element should ever be assigned module-namespaced classes from more than one module.

 # Semantics

 **When choosing class names, try to ignore function, and concentrate on style.** Just because we have a section on our website named *music* doesn't mean that we should name our music-related card [Module](#module) `MusicCard`.
 Sure, we can name it `MusicCard` if similar cards do not appear anywhere else on the website.
 Otherwise, name it `Card` instead.
 (Since we probably can't know for sure whether the same card might later be added to a new section of the site, when naming classes make a judgement call based on the information available at the time and don't try to plan too far into the future.)